“Life At Sea Is Tough, Really Tough, But One Is Well Compensated So It’s All Good!

 “We start working at 08:00 am and work up to 18:00 pm, or so usually.
 Somewhere during this time, as per our workload and convenience we have our coffee breaks and lunch from 12:00-13:00 pm.
 By the end of the working day, we end up finishing the planned job and making a report of the same.

 As I am a Third Engineer, my duties are to look after the maintenance, repair and testing of the Ship’s Boiler, Generators, Fresh Water System and a couple of other minor machinery.
+We use something similar to conditioned based maintenance to make sure that we prevent problems before they have a chance to arise or get worse.

 There are three departments: Marine Engineering (Engine dept.) Nautical Science (Navigation dept.) and Saloon or Galley ( Catering/ kitchen dept.)